Students' Financial Responsibilities UPPS No. 03.01.06

 b. cancel the student’s classes;

-c. prohibit registration for succeeding classes;
+c. prohibit registration activities;

 d. withhold official transcripts;

-e. withhold the conference of a degree;
+e. withhold the conferring of a degree;

 f. bar re-admission to the university;